-For many years the traditionally amicable relations between Germany and the Niger were focused on development cooperation.
-However, the two countries have diversified their ties during the last few years and have greatly increased their links since the start of 2016.
+For many years, relations between Germany and the Niger were focused on development cooperation.
+However, the two countries have diversified their ties during the last few years to include regional security and migration and have dramatically increased their links.

-Particularly due to Germany’s security policy engagement in the Sahel region (most especially through its participation in the UN mission MINUSMA in neighbouring Mali, which also led to the establishment of an air transport base in Niamey to facilitate access to supplies and medical evacuations for the German contingent in Gao in northern Mali), the German public has become more aware of the country.
+Due to Germany’s security policy engagement in the Sahel region and the air transport base in Niamey, which facilitates access to supplies and medical evacuations for the German contingent to MINUSMA, the German public has become more aware of the country.

 Alongside Nigeria, Norway and the UN, Germany is a co-initiator of the cooperation among the provinces in the Niger, Nigeria, Cameroon and Chad bordering on Lake Chad, which is aimed at stabilising the Lake Chad region and aiding the transition from humanitarian emergency to security and development.